graphql-aspnet/graphql-aspnet.github.io/docs/controllers/model-state.md

 #### Model Validation to the Rescue

-When your controller action is invoked the runtime will analyze the input parameters and will execute the validation attributes attached to each property to determine a validation state, just like you'd do in an MVC controller.
+When your controller action is invoked the runtime will analyze the input parameters and will execute the validation attributes attached to each property to determine a validation state, just like you'd do in a Web API controller.

 In this example we use the `[Range]` attribute under `System.ComponentModel.DataAnnotations` to limit the quantity of donuts that can be ordered to two dozen.